Residential Admission Packet

 At Hoy Recovery Program, Inc., we have a garden in which we grow much of our own food, and we do it with your help.
 Participants in our residential program get the opportunity to take care of our garden, and the focus on collaboration, teamwork, patience and being rewarded for hard work are key factors and ideas that come into play when it comes to recovering from drug or alcohol addictions.
 In addition, routine is very important to ensuring a healthy garden, and following a schedule daily to be sure of plants’ success is a microcosm for the importance of routine in one’s life post-recovery.

 Residents at Hoy Recovery Program, Inc. are given the opportunity and encouragement to exercise every day.
 Physical activity, vitally important to health and to the quality of life in non-addicts, is just as integral to the lives of those recovering from substance abuse.
 In addition to producing mood-boosting endorphins, fitness gives our live-in clients confidence in their bodies and in their skills that improve each day and have nothing but positive results on not only the body, but also on the mind and spirit.
+Our outdoor basketball and volleyball court provide the perfect team building exercise and our 40-acres allow for long walks and jogging.

 For the most part, our residential treatment programs range from 30-90 days, after which our clients reintegrate fully with the community.
 In order to approach daily life and the workforce from a newly sober perspective, we believe that life-skills classes, seminars and experiences are crucial.
 In addition to aiding recovery and making the transition a simpler one, our skills trainings lead to greater employability which means a better quality of life once treatment is done.
 Addiction changes the way that daily life and work is approached, and skills training allow for a relearning of behaviors lost to addiction.